The stochastic Auxiliary Problem Principle in Banach spaces: measurability and convergence: Measurability of the iterates of the stochastic APP algorithm

 \section{Measurability of the iterates of the stochastic APP algorithm}

 Convergence results for SA algorithms often consist in proving the almost sure convergence of the sequence of iterates $\ba{\va{U}_{k}}_{k \in \bbN}$ to the optimal value $u\opt$.
-Other results provide non-asymptotic bounds for the expectation of function values $\espe\bp{\J(\va{U}_{k}) -\J(u\opt)}$, the quadratic mean $\expec{\sqnorm{\va{U}_{k} - u\opt}}$ or the probability of large deviation $\prbt\bp{\J(\va{U}_{k}) -\J(u\opt) > \eta}$ for some $\eta > 0$.
+Other results provide non-asymptotic bounds for the expectation of function values $\espe\bp{\J(\va{U}_{k}) -\J(u\opt)}$ or the quadratic mean $\expec{\sqnorm{\va{U}_{k} - u\opt}}$ for example.
 In order for these expectations and probabilities to be well-defined, $\va{U}_{k}$ must be a measurable mapping from $\omeg$ to $\ban$.
-Hence, the measurability of the iterates is a key theoretical issue.
-However, it is hardly addressed in the literature.
-In this section, we prove the measurability of the iterates of the stochastic APP algorithm.
+However, {as far as we know, the current literature does not provide constructive conditions under which the measurability of $\va{U}_{k}$ is ensured}. {We aim at filling this theoretical gap by proving} the measurability of the iterates of the stochastic APP algorithm.